 The customer shall provide for the fitting of seals or locks to service equipment or to parts of the electrical installation.
-The provision shall be approved by the electricity distributor.
 Seals or locks shall be affixed in circumstances where they are necessary in the opinion of the electricity distributor or required by law.
 These circumstances may include: